 Where is Caraíva?

 Caraíva is a Brazilian seaside village, part of Porto Seguro city in the state of Bahia.
 It is located 60 km away from the city center – a 2 hours’ drive.
 If you want to depart from a closer origin, you can get there from Arraial d’Ajuda in about 1 hour and a half, driving for 54 km.
-But to stay really closer to Caraíva, the ideal scenario is to leave from Trancoso and drive for 1 hour – or 36 km – that will go by like magic when you see what waits for you at the destination.
+But to stay really close to Caraíva, the ideal scenario is to leave from Trancoso and drive for 1 hour – or 36 km – that will go by like magic when you see what waits for you at the destination.

 Where is Caraíva on the map:

 Which airport is the nearest to Caraíva?

 The nearest airport to Caraíva is the Porto Seguro Airport (Iata: BPS).

 Why to visit Caraíva, Brazil?

 If you like remote destinations you will love Caraíva!
 It’s a place where you will have a lot of contact with nature, by swimming in the sea, on a boat, floating on the river, visiting an indigenous community in the middle of the forest or admiring the shooting stars at night.
 With a limited internet connection, Caraíva is a perfect place to put problems aside and get connected to your inner self.